 In August 2017, the Company entered into a research and collaboration agreement with JDRF International (the "JDRF Agreement") to support the funding of the Simplici-T1 Study, a Phase 2 study to explore the effects of TTP399 in patients with type 1 diabetes.
 The JDRF Agreement was amended in June 2021 to provide additional funding for the Company's mechanistic study exploring the effects of TTP399 on ketone body formation during a period of insulin withdrawal in people with type 1 diabetes.
-According to the terms of the JDRF Agreement, as amended, JDRF will provide research funding of up to \$3.4 million based on the achievement of research and development milestones, with the total funding provided by JDRF not to exceed approximately one-half of the total cost of the project.
+Consistent with the terms of the JDRF Agreement, JDRF provided research funding of \$3.4 million based on the achievement of research and development milestones, with the total funding provided by JDRF not to exceed approximately one-half of the total cost of the project.
 Additionally, the Company has the obligation to make certain milestone payments to JDRF upon the commercialization, licensing, sale or transfer of TTP399 as a treatment for type 1 diabetes.

-Payments that the Company receives from JDRF under this agreement will be recorded as restricted cash and current liabilities and recognized as an offset to research and development expense, based on the progress of the project, and only to the extent that the restricted cash is utilized to fund such development activities.
-As of September 30, 2021, the Company had received funding under this agreement of \$3.3 million.
-Research and development costs have been offset by a total of \$3.3 million over the course of this agreement.
+Payments that the Company receives from JDRF under this agreement were recorded as restricted cash and current liabilities and recognized as an offset to research and development expense, based on the progress of the project, and only to the extent that the restricted cash is utilized to fund such development activities.
+As of September 30, 2022, the Company had received funding under this agreement of \$3.4 million.
+Research and development costs have been offset by the \$3.4 million of cash received over the course of this agreement.